-Debt counseling is widely available and there is a way forward in every situation.
+Debt counseling is widely available, and there is a way forward in every situation.
 Once you are able to reach a debt-free status, do everything you can as a couple to stay out of debt as much as possible.

 3. Do we plan to have children?

 This is a question you will probably have discussed at an early stage when you realized that your relationship was serious.
 It is important that you reach an agreement and understanding where having children is concerned.

 4. What are our financial goals?

 One of the benefits of sharing finances in marriage is that you can set your financial goals together.
 Are you planning to live in the same house or apartment for the rest of your lives, or would you like to build or buy your own place?

-It will no doubt be a learning curve for both of you and give you a set of boundaries which helps to give you peace of mind, knowing you will make it financially, if you stay within the budget you have agreed on together.
+It will no doubt be a learning curve for both of you and give you a set of boundaries that helps to give you peace of mind, knowing you will make it financially if you stay within the budget you have agreed on together.

 6. What expenses can we expect from extended family?

 Of course, you would like to help wherever you can, so this needs to be discussed carefully, making sure that both of you are on the same page when it comes to when and how much you are going to help.

 7. Do we have an emergency or retirement fund?

-When you are busy living your life day to day in the present, it can be easy to forget about the future.
+When you are busy living your life day to day in the present, it can be easy to forget about the ‘couples financial planning.’
 However, making wise financial choices in your marriage involves thinking and planning ahead with your spouse.